-EDUC-R 685 Topical Seminar in Instructional Systems Technology (1-3 cr.)
+EDUC-R 685 Topical Seminar in Instructional Systems

+Technology (1-3 cr.)
 P: Consent of Instructor.
 Intensive study and discussion of a specific topic of current interest in the theory and/ or practice of instructional technology.

 EDUC-R 686 Internship in Instructional Systems Technology (3-6 cr.)
-P: R511, R521, and R541.

 To be completed during the final stages of a degree program.
 Provides an opportunity for students to gain professional experience in a work situation appropriate to their career goals.
-Students are assigned to a cooperating agency and work in consultation with an IST faculty internship coordinator.
+Students work in a cooperating agency and in consultation with an IST faculty internship coordinator.